An honest look at honest copywriting

 balance between humour and patronization.

-So yes, using humour can be highly effective.
+So yes, using humour in your copy can be highly effective.
 And it’s certainly needed in the marketing world.
 But

 going against the grain is highly risky, especially if you’re just starting out.
 At that stage, playing the